holtscomm/survey/README.md

 `npm run build-css` or `npm run watch-css`

-The `build-css` command uses node-sass to compile so there aren't any Ruby dependencies anymore.
+The `build-css` command uses node-sass to compile so there aren't any Ruby dependencies.